Data storage

 Advanced

-How settings are stored
+How settings get stored

 Because settings are stored as documents, we need to provide a collection name, indicating where to store the document.
-To keep things simple, when working with the setValue()/getValue() methods, the collection name is always the special name '$settings'.
+To keep things simple, when working with the setValue()/getValue() methods, the collection name is always the special name $settings.
 The previous call issues a PUT Request at the following endpoint:

 GET _apis/ExtensionManagement/InstalledExtensions/{publisherName}/{extensionName}/Data/Scopes/User/Me/Collections/%24settings/Documents

-The request payload would be the following:
+The request payload is like the following example:

 {